AdobeDocs/document-services/src/pages/pricing/main.md

 # Adobe Document Services Pricing

-When you’re ready to purchase, flexible options to suit your needs
+When you’re ready to purchase, flexible options to suit your needs.

 <WrapperComponent slots="content" theme="light"/>